Reporting Services Report Server (Native Mode)

-To upload a resource, you must use Report Manager if the report server runs in native mode or an application page on a SharePoint site if the server runs in SharePoint integrated mode.
-For more information, see Upload a File or Report (Report Manager) or Upload Documents to a SharePoint Library (Reporting Services in SharePoint Mode).
+To upload a resource, you must use the web portal if the report server runs in native mode or an application page on a SharePoint site if the server runs in SharePoint integrated mode.
+For more information, see Upload a File or Report in the Report Server or Upload Documents to a SharePoint Library (Reporting Services in SharePoint Mode).

 |Publish||All files in a project are uploaded as resources except for .rdl, .smdl, and .rds data source files.
 To publish a resource, add an existing item to a project in Report Designer and then publish the project to a report server.|

 All resources originate as files on a file system, which are subsequently uploaded to a report server.
-Except for the 4 megabyte default file size limitations imposed by ASP.NET, there are no restrictions on the kinds of files you can upload.
+There are no restrictions on the kinds of files you can upload, file sizes up to 1 GB.
 However, when published to a report server as a resource, file types that have equivalent MIME types are more optimal than others.
 For example, resources that are based on HTML and JPG files will open in a browser window when the user clicks the resource, rendering the HTML as a Web page and the JPG as an image that the user can see.
 In contrast, resources that do not have equivalent MIME types, such as desktop application files, for example, may not be rendered in the browser window.